-- (5) Represents a gain (net of transaction costs) recorded in connection with the buyback of portions of certain of our Senior Notes and Senior Subordinated Notes. - (6) Represents an allowance for uncollectible program car receivables related to a bankrupt European dealer affiliated with a U.S. car manufacturer. - (7) Represents a gain for the U.K. pension plan relating to unamortized prior service cost from a 2010 amendment that eliminated discretionary pension increases related to pre-1997 service primarily pertaining to inactive employees. - (8) Represents premiums paid to redeem our 10.5% Senior Subordinated Notes and a portion of our 8.875% Senior Notes. - (d) Equipment rental and rental related revenue consists of all revenue, net of discounts, associated with the rental of equipment including charges for delivery, loss damage waivers and fueling, but excluding revenue arising from the sale of equipment, parts and supplies and certain other ancillary revenue.
-Rental and rental related revenue is adjusted in all periods to eliminate the effect of fluctuations in foreign currency.
-Our management believes eliminating the effect of fluctuations in foreign currency is appropriate so as not to affect the comparability of underlying trends.
+- 5) Represents a gain (net of transaction costs) recorded in connection with the buyback of portions of certain of our Senior Notes and Senior Subordinated Notes. - Represents an allowance for uncollectible program car receivables related to a bankrupt European dealer affiliated with a U.S. car manufacturer. - 7) Represents a gain for the U K. pension plan relating to unamortized prior service cost from a 2010 amendment that eliminated discretionary pension increases related to pre-1997 service primarily pertaining to inactive employees. - 8) Represents premiums paid to redeem our 10.5% Senior Subordinated Notes and a portion of our 8.875% Senior Notes. - (d) Equipment renlal and renlal related revenue consists of all revenue, net of discounts, associated with the renlal of equipment including charges for delivery, loss damage waivers and fueling, but excluding revenue arising from the sale of equipment, parts and supplies and certain other ancillary revenue.
+Rental and rental related revenue is adjusted in all periods to eliminate lhe effect of fluctuations in foreign currency.
+Our management believes eliminating the effect of fluctuations in foreign currency is appropriate so as not to affect the comparability of underlying tiends.
 This statistic is important to our management as it is utilized in the measurement of rental revenue generated per dollar invested in fleet on an annualized basis and is comparable with the reporting of other industry participants.
-The following table reconciles our equipment rental revenue to our equipment rental and rental related revenue (based on December 31, 2010 foreign exchange rates) for the years ended December 31, 2011, 2010 and 2009 (in millions of dollars):
+The following table reconciles our equipment rental revenue to our equipment rental and rental related revenue (based on December 31, 2010 foreign exchange rates) for the years ended December 31, 2011, 2010 and 2009 (in millions ol dollars):

-Years ended December 31, 2011 2010 2009 Equipment rental segment revenues \$1,209.5 \$1,070.1 \$1,110.9 Equipment sales and other revenue (106.2) (100.1) (109.8) Foreign currency adjustment (8.9) 5.9 19 5 Rental and rental related revenue \$1,094.4 \$ 975.9 \$1,020.6
+Equipment rental segment revenues Equipment sales and other revenue Foreign currency adjustment Rental and rental related revenue Years ended December 31, 12011 I0T6 2009-\$1,209.5 \$1,070.1\$1,110.9 (106.2) (100.1) (109.8) (8.9) 5.9 19 5 \$1,094.4 \$ 975.9\$1,020.6

 (e) Same store revenue growth or decline is calculated as the year over year change in revenue for locations that are open at the end of the period reported and have been operating under our direction for more than twelve months.
 The same store revenue amounts are adjusted in all periods to eliminate the effect of fluctuations in foreign-currency.
-Our management believes eliminating the effect of fluctuations in foreign currency is appropriate so as not to affect the comparability of underlying trends.
+Our management believes eliminaling the effect of fluctuations in foreign currency is appropriate so as not to affect the comparability of underlying trends.